 Laughing is an incredible (and natural) stress reliever.
 Sometimes my family and I just laughed because we couldn’t believe how crazy everything was and we didn’t know what else to do.

 You won’t believe how much better you feel.
+And it’s good for your mental health.
 Make laughing a priority and find something that will make you laugh so hard you cry.

 HUGE STRESS RELIEVER.